nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Sysbuild.md

 add_dependencies(${DEFAULT_IMAGE} hello_world_secondary_core)
 ```

-The `${APP_DIR}` means the build directory of primary project and `${DEFAULT_IMAGE}` indicates the primary project tagret.
-The build sequence can be determined by [add_dependencies](https://cmake.org/cmake/help/latest/command/add_dependencies.html#add-dependencies) function in sysbuild.cmake.
+The `${APP_DIR}` means the build directory of primary project and `${DEFAULT_IMAGE}` indicates the primary project target.
+The build sequence can be determined by [add_dependencies](https://cmake.org/cmake/help/latest/command/add_dependencies.html#add-dependencies) function in `sysbuild.cmake`.

-The variables with `SB_` prefix in sysbuild.cmake can be defined before adding sub projects.
+The variables with `SB_` prefix in `sysbuild.cmake` can be defined before adding sub projects.
 Or you can pass them with west command `-D`.

 In practice it is more common to set these variables automatically via kconfig to support multiple platforms in a more flexible way.
-For example, you can prepare a Kconfig.sysbuild in main project folder:
+For example, you can prepare a `Kconfig.sysbuild` in main project folder:

 ```bash
 # examples/middleware/multicore/multicore_examples/hello_world/primary/Kconfig.sysbuild